JASCO Applied Sciences: Underwater sound monitoring

-Predictive Modelling Studies
+Predictive modelling studies

 The firm also conducts numerical modelling studies to predict the underwater field of noise sources required for industrial projects' environmental impact assessments.
 The loud sounds produced by pile driving and seismic surveys can disturb and even injure marine mammals and fish.
 The results of underwater acoustic modelling are commonly expressed as safety radii (or exclusion zone radii) that are used by marine mammal observers during operations to ensure animals are not exposed to harmful levels of noise.
 Results are also provided as contour maps of the sound levels around the noise source.
 These maps can be used to assess or mitigate the impacts of the noise on marine mammals, fish, and other aquatic wildlife.

 JASCO also performs modelling of aquatic species’ movement and behaviour, exposing simulated marine animals (called animats) to 3-D modelled sound fields.
 Unique movement and behaviour parameters are determined for each species from animal behaviour studies to simulate how the animals behave and move within the environment.
 The acoustic exposure of each animal is determined and compared to the regulated exposure criteria to predict potential environmental impacts of an acoustic source.

-Acoustic Software Development
+Acoustic software development

 JASCO develops scientifically based software for the analysis and display of underwater acoustic data, including automated detection algorithms for marine mammal species and anthropogenic noise sources.

-Notable Projects
+Notable projects

 Notable projects JASCO was/is involved in: